vik80sh/Interview-React-Java-DSA-SQL---2026/Backend/Springboot/01-Spring-Boot-Fundamentals.md

 }
 ```

-Treat this as a stopgap that unblocks startup, not a fix for the underlying coupling — if the same cycle keeps reappearing, that's the signal to redesign.
+Treat this as a stopgap, not a fix — if the same cycle keeps reappearing, redesign.

 ## 13. `BeanFactory` vs `ApplicationContext`

-One last piece of vocabulary, now that "the container" has a concrete meaning from section 4 onward: the container isn't one single interface, it's two, one built on top of the other.
+The container isn't one interface — it's two, one built on the other.

-`BeanFactory` is the root interface — the most basic possible container.
-It provides bean lookup and injection, but with **lazy initialization**: a bean isn't actually created until something asks for it. `ApplicationContext` extends `BeanFactory` and adds what a real application needs in practice: **eager initialization** of singleton beans at startup (so a misconfigured bean fails immediately at boot, not on whatever later request happens to first need it), the ability to publish application events, internationalization support, and integration with AOP (the mechanism behind the proxies from section 8).
+`BeanFactory` is the root interface: the most basic container, with **lazy initialization** — a bean isn't created until something asks for it. `ApplicationContext` extends it and adds what a real app needs: **eager initialization** of singletons at startup (so a misconfigured bean fails fast at boot, not on some later request), event publication, internationalization, and AOP integration (the mechanism behind the proxies above).

-Every Spring Boot application actually runs on an `ApplicationContext` — you will essentially never instantiate a bare `BeanFactory` yourself.
-Knowing it exists mainly matters for recognizing it as the foundational interface `ApplicationContext` is built on top of.
+Every Spring Boot app runs on an `ApplicationContext`; you'll essentially never instantiate a bare `BeanFactory` yourself.
+It matters mainly as the interface `ApplicationContext` is built on.

 ## Interview Questions and Answers

-### 1. In your own words, what's the difference between IoC and DI?
+### 1. What's the difference between IoC and DI?

-**Answer:** DI is a technique: a class declares what it needs (typically via its constructor) and something else supplies it, rather than the class creating its own dependency with `new`.
-IoC is the broader principle that *control* over creating and wiring objects has been handed over to a container instead of being scattered through application code.
-Spring uses DI as the concrete mechanism to implement IoC — DI is "how," IoC is "who's in charge."
+**Answer:** DI is a technique: a class declares what it needs and something else supplies it, instead of the class creating it with `new`.
+IoC is the broader principle that control over creating and wiring objects has moved to a container.
+Spring uses DI as the mechanism to implement IoC.

 **Follow-up:** Why is constructor injection preferred over field injection?
-It makes required dependencies explicit and impossible to omit, allows `final` fields, and makes the class trivial to unit test by handing fakes directly into the constructor — none of which field injection allows.
+It makes required dependencies explicit and impossible to omit, allows `final` fields, and makes unit testing trivial.

-### 2. How does Spring actually find and create a bean?
+### 2. How does Spring find and create a bean?

-**Answer:** Component scanning finds classes marked with stereotype annotations (`@Component`, `@Service`, `@Repository`, `@RestController`), `@Configuration` classes contribute explicit `@Bean`-method objects, and auto-configuration adds conditional beans based on the classpath and properties.
-Spring then creates each bean, inspects its constructor to resolve dependencies, wires matching beans in, applies any post-processors or proxies, and stores the result in the application context.
+**Answer:** Component scanning finds stereotype-annotated classes, `@Configuration` classes contribute `@Bean` methods, and auto-configuration adds conditional beans.
+Spring creates each bean, resolves constructor dependencies, wires matching beans in, applies proxies, and stores the result in the application context.

 ### 3. What's actually different between `@Component`, `@Service`, and `@Repository`?

-**Answer:** Mechanically, nothing — all three make a class a Spring-managed bean discoverable by component scanning.
-The difference is purely to communicate intent to a reader: `@Service` signals business logic, `@Repository` signals persistence code (and adds Spring's exception-translation for persistence errors), `@Component` is the generic fallback.
+**Answer:** Mechanically nothing — all three make a class a discoverable bean.
+The difference is intent: `@Service` signals business logic, `@Repository` signals persistence code (plus exception translation), `@Component` is the generic fallback.

-### 4. When would you reach for `@Bean` instead of a stereotype annotation?
+### 4. When would you use `@Bean` instead of a stereotype annotation?

-**Answer:** Stereotype annotations only work on classes you wrote and control.
-For a class from a third-party library, or one that needs explicit construction logic/parameters, you write a `@Bean`-annotated factory method inside a `@Configuration` class instead.
+**Answer:** Stereotype annotations only work on classes you wrote.
+For a third-party class, or one needing explicit construction, write a `@Bean` factory method inside a `@Configuration` class instead.

 ### 5. Why might `@Transactional` appear to silently not work?

-**Answer:** `@Transactional` is implemented via a proxy that wraps the bean.
-If the call happens through a self-invocation (`this.method()` from inside the same class) rather than through the proxy Spring handed out, the proxy is bypassed entirely and the transactional behavior never triggers.
-It can also fail to roll back if the thrown exception is checked rather than unchecked, without an explicit `rollbackFor`.
+**Answer:** It's implemented via a proxy.
+A self-invocation from inside the same class bypasses the proxy entirely.
+It can also fail to roll back on a checked exception without `rollbackFor`.

 ### 6. What is Spring Boot auto-configuration, concretely?

-**Answer:** A set of conditionally-activated configuration classes, gated by annotations like `@ConditionalOnClass` and `@ConditionalOnMissingBean`, that create sensible-default beans when certain libraries are present on the classpath and no conflicting bean already exists.
-It removes most manual setup while still letting an explicitly-defined application bean silently take precedence.
+**Answer:** Conditionally-activated configuration classes, gated by annotations like `@ConditionalOnClass` and `@ConditionalOnMissingBean`, that create default beans when certain libraries are present and no conflicting bean already exists.

-### 7. Why should a controller return a DTO instead of the database entity directly?
+### 7. Why should a controller return a DTO instead of the entity?

-**Answer:** Returning the entity directly couples your public API shape to your internal database schema, risks accidentally serializing fields that were never meant to be public, and can trigger lazy-loading exceptions during JSON serialization.
+**Answer:** Returning the entity couples the API to the database schema, risks serializing fields never meant to be public, and can trigger lazy-loading errors.
 A DTO keeps the API and the database model free to evolve independently.

-### 8. What makes a singleton-scoped bean unsafe, and when?
+### 8. What makes a singleton bean unsafe, and when?

-**Answer:** Only when it stores mutable, request-specific state in an instance field — since a singleton bean is shared across every concurrent request, two requests writing to that same field race against each other.
-Request-specific data should live in local variables inside a method, not bean fields.
+**Answer:** Only when it stores mutable, request-specific state in an instance field — concurrent requests would race on that field.
+Request data should live in local variables, not bean fields.

-### 9. How would you debug a bean that Spring says it can't find?
+### 9. How would you debug a bean Spring says it can't find?

-**Answer:** Check that the class is actually within component-scan's package boundary, check any relevant `@Profile`/`@Conditional*` properties, check the constructor's declared dependencies are themselves satisfiable, and check whether multiple candidate beans for the same type need a `@Qualifier`.
-Read the actual startup error and the condition evaluation report before adding speculative annotations.
+**Answer:** Check the class is within component-scan's package boundary, check `@Profile`/`@Conditional*` properties, check the constructor's dependencies are themselves satisfiable, and check whether multiple candidates need a `@Qualifier`.
+Read the actual startup error and condition evaluation report before adding speculative annotations.

 ### 10. Walk through the request flow in Spring MVC.

-**Answer:** Filters run first (security, logging), then `DispatcherServlet` matches the request to a controller method.
-Argument resolvers build the method's parameters from the request, the controller delegates to a service for business logic, and a message converter serializes the returned object into the HTTP response body. `@RestControllerAdvice` can centralize exception-to-response translation across all controllers.
+**Answer:** Filters run first, then `DispatcherServlet` matches the request to a controller method.
+Argument resolvers build the method's parameters, the controller delegates to a service, and a message converter serializes the response. `@RestControllerAdvice` can centralize exception handling across controllers.

-### 11. How does Spring handle a circular dependency between two beans, and how would you actually fix it?
+### 11. How does Spring handle a circular dependency, and how do you actually fix it?

-**Answer:** With constructor injection, Spring fails startup immediately with `BeanCurrentlyInCreationException`, since neither bean can finish constructing while waiting on the other.
-The correct fix is almost always to remove the cycle — extract shared behavior into a third bean, or make the dependency one-directional. `@Lazy` on one constructor parameter injects a deferred proxy and unblocks startup, but it's a stopgap for tight coupling, not a design fix.
+**Answer:** With constructor injection, Spring fails startup immediately with `BeanCurrentlyInCreationException`.
+The real fix is to remove the cycle — extract shared behavior into a third bean, or make the dependency one-directional. `@Lazy` unblocks startup but is a stopgap, not a design fix.

-### 12. Why can adding an unrelated `boolean` field to a `@Service` class break startup with `NoSuchBeanDefinitionException`?
+### 12. Why can adding an unrelated `boolean` field to a `@Service` class break startup?

-**Answer:** If the class uses Lombok's `@AllArgsConstructor`, every field becomes a constructor parameter — not just the intended `final` dependencies — including the new `boolean`.
-Spring has no bean of type `boolean` to inject, so startup fails with an error naming a missing bean, even though the actual cause is the Lombok annotation choice. `@RequiredArgsConstructor` avoids this entirely by only including `final` fields.
+**Answer:** If the class uses `@AllArgsConstructor`, every field — not just `final` dependencies — becomes a constructor parameter, including the new `boolean`.
+Spring has no bean of that type, so startup fails with `NoSuchBeanDefinitionException`, an error naming a missing bean when the real cause is the Lombok annotation. `@RequiredArgsConstructor` avoids this by only including `final` fields.

 ### 13. What's the difference between `BeanFactory` and `ApplicationContext`?

-**Answer:** `BeanFactory` is the root container interface: lazy bean creation, only building a bean when it's first requested. `ApplicationContext` extends it with eager singleton initialization at startup (so misconfiguration fails fast), event publication, internationalization, and AOP integration.
-Every real Spring Boot app runs on an `ApplicationContext`; `BeanFactory` matters mainly as the interface it's built on.
+**Answer:** `BeanFactory` is the root container: lazy bean creation, only built when first requested. `ApplicationContext` extends it with eager singleton initialization, event publication, internationalization, and AOP integration.
+Every real app runs on an `ApplicationContext`.

 ### 14. What does `@ConditionalOnMissingBean` actually enable?

-**Answer:** It makes an auto-configured bean only activate if no bean of that type already exists in the context.
-Defining your own `@Bean` of the same type is seen first, so the auto-configured version simply never activates — there's no conflict, because auto-configuration is designed to defer to an explicit application bean rather than compete with it.
+**Answer:** It makes an auto-configured bean activate only if no bean of that type already exists.
+Your own `@Bean` is seen first, so the auto-configured version never activates — no conflict, by design.

-### 15. Besides `@PostConstruct`/`@PreDestroy`, what else can hook into a bean's lifecycle?
+### 15. Besides `@PostConstruct`/`@PreDestroy`, what else hooks into a bean's lifecycle?

-**Answer:** A bean can implement `InitializingBean`/`DisposableBean` directly for identical timing without annotations, or a separately-registered `BeanPostProcessor` can inspect/wrap every bean in the context around its initialization — the actual mechanism Spring uses internally to attach proxies (like the ones behind `@Transactional`) to newly created beans.
+**Answer:** `InitializingBean`/`DisposableBean` give identical timing via interfaces, and a separately-registered `BeanPostProcessor` can inspect or wrap every bean around its initialization — the mechanism Spring uses internally to attach proxies like the one behind `@Transactional`.

 ## Revision Checklist

-- [ ] Explain, using the `Car`/`Engine` example, why a class building its own dependency with `new` is a problem.
+- [ ] Explain, using `Car`/`Engine`, why a class building its own dependency with `new` is a problem.
-- [ ] Explain DI as "hand it in from outside" — and say out loud that this idea has nothing to do with Spring by itself.
+- [ ] Explain DI as "hand it in from outside" — and that this has nothing to do with Spring by itself.
-- [ ] Explain IoC as "the container is in charge of creating objects, not you" — and that DI is the mechanism Spring uses to do that automatically.
+- [ ] Explain IoC as "the container is in charge of creating objects" — and DI as the mechanism it uses.
+- [ ] Write the `main` class from memory and explain what `@SpringBootApplication` and `SpringApplication.run(...)` each do.
 - [ ] Draw the startup sequence and the HTTP request flow without looking at the notes.
 - [ ] Explain when to use `@Bean` vs a stereotype annotation like `@Service`.
 - [ ] Explain why a self-invocation call can silently bypass `@Transactional`/`@Async`/`@Cacheable`.
 - [ ] Build a controller-service-repository slice from scratch, using a DTO for the response.
-- [ ] Explain why Spring fails fast on a circular constructor dependency, and when (rarely) `@Lazy` is the right stopgap.
+- [ ] Explain why Spring fails fast on a circular constructor dependency, and when `@Lazy` is the right stopgap.
 - [ ] Explain the `@AllArgsConstructor` → `NoSuchBeanDefinitionException` trap and why `@RequiredArgsConstructor` avoids it.
-- [ ] Explain `BeanFactory` vs `ApplicationContext`, and name the actual `@Conditional*` annotations behind auto-configuration.
+- [ ] Explain `BeanFactory` vs `ApplicationContext`, and name the `@Conditional*` annotations behind auto-configuration.
 - [ ] Explain `InitializingBean`/`DisposableBean`/`BeanPostProcessor` as the interface-based alternative to `@PostConstruct`/`@PreDestroy`.